soyastudio/SoyaCoder/GCP/PCA/pca.md

 - Stackdriver Logging

 ## Compute System Provisioning

+Deployment Manager and Configuration Template

+### Additional Design Issues

+#### Managing State in Distribute Systems
+- Persistent Assignment of Clients to Instances
+- Persistent State and Volatile Instances
+  - In-Memory Cache (Cloud Memorystore, managed Redis)
+  - Database

+#### Data Flows and Pipelines
+- Synchronous and Asynchronous Operations
+- Cloud Pub/Sub Pipelines
+- Cloud Dataflow Pipelines

+#### Monitoring and Alerting

 # Chapter 5 Designing Storage Systems

+## Overview of Storage Services
+Factors influence the choice of storage systems:
+- Is the data structured or unstructured?
+- How frequently will the data be accessed?
+- What is the read/write pattern?
+What is the frequency of reads versus writes?
+- What are the consistency requirements?
+- Can Google-managed-keys be used for encryption, or do you need to deploy customer managed keys?
+- What are the most common query patterns?
+- Does your application require mobile support, such as synchronization?
+- For structured data, is the workload analytic or transactional?
+- Does your application require low-latency writes?

+## Object Storage with Google Cloud Storage
+ - Organizing Objects in a Namespace (Google Cloud Storage Bucket vs Azure blob container)
+ - Cloud Storage FUSE
+ - Storage Tiers:
+   - Regional
+   - Multiregional
+   - Nearline
+   - Codeline

+## Network-Attached Storage with Google Cloud Filestore
+- Standard and Premium Comparison
+- Cloud Filestore filesystems can be mounted using operating system commands
+- IAM roles are used to control access to Cloud Filestore administration

+## Database

+### Relational Database Overview: ACID

+### Cloud SQL
+Key features of Cloud SQL include the following:
+- All data is encrypted at rest and in transit.
+- Data is replicated across multiple zones for high availability.
+- GCP manages failover to replicas.
+- Support for standard database connectors and tools is provided.
+- Stackdriver is integrated monitoring and logging.

+Limitation:
+- Can only scale vertically

+### Cloud Spanner
+- Supports horizontal scalability across regions
+- Supports common relational features, such as schemas for structured data and SQL for querying
+- Supports strong consistency, so there is no risk of data anomalies caused by eventual consistency
+- Manages replication

+### Analytics Database: BigQuery

+### NoSQL Databases (Suite for flexible schema)
+- Bigtable: (vs Hadoop HBase)
+- Datastore: JSON-like document based (vs MongoDB)
+- Firestore

+### Caching with Cloud Memorystore: managed Redis service

+## Data Retention and Lifecycle Management

+## Networking and Latency

+Three ways of addressing network latency concerns are as follows:
+- Replicating data in multiple regions and across continents
+- Distributing data using Cloud CDN (Content Delivery Network)
+- Using Google Cloud Premium Network tier

 # Chapter 6 Designing Networks

+## Virtual Private Clouds

+### VPC Subnets

+### Shared VPC

+### VPC Network Peering

+## Firewall Rules

+## Hybrid-Cloud Implementation Options
+- Cloud VPN
+- Cloud Interconnect
+- Direct peering

+## Load Balancing

+- Regional Load Balancing:
+  - Network TCP/UDP
+  - Internal TCP/UDP
+- Global Load Balancing:
+  - HTTP(S)
+  - SSL Proxy
+  - TCP Proxy

 # Chapter 7 Designing for Security and Legal Compliance

+## Identity and Access Management
+The primary elements of IAM are as follows:
+- Identities and groups
+- Resources
+- Permissions
+- Roles
+- Policies

+### Identities and Groups
+- Google account
+- Service account
+- Cloud Identity
+- Groups: Google Group; G Suite domain (for users who are not identities)

+### Resources
+- Projects
+- VMs
+- App Engine applications
+- Cloud Storage buckets
+- Pub/Sub topics

+### Permissions

+### Roles
+- Predefined
+- Primitive: Viewer, Editor, Owner
+- Custom

+### Policies

+## Data Security

+### Encryption
+#### Encryption at Rest
+- Data at rest is encrypted by default in Google Cloud Platform.
+- Data is encrypted at multiple levels, including the application, infrastructure, and device levels.
+- Data is encrypted in chunks.
+Each chunk has its own encryption key, which is called a data encryption key.
+- Data encryption keys are themselves encrypted using a key encryption key.

+#### Encryption in Transit
+- Within Google network: authenticated but not encrypted
+- Outside Google network: encrypted

+### Key Management
+- Default Key Management (DEK)
+- Cloud KMS Key Management
+- Customer-Supplied Keys

+### Security Evaluation
+- Penetration Testing
+- Auditing: logging

+### Security Design Principles
+- Separation of Duties
+- Least Privilege
+- Defense in Depth

+### Major Regulations

 # Chapter 8 Designing for Reliability

+## Improving Reliability with Stackdriver

 # Chapter 9 Analyzing and Defining Technical Processes

 # Chapter 10 Analyzing and Defining Business Processes

 # Chapter 11 Development and Operations

 # Chapter 12 Migration Planning